Change of Graduate Program

 Creative Publishing

-Creative works including books (e.g., novels, monographs, anthologies of poetry, or authored children’s illustrated books) and journal or newspaper articles may be nominated.
+Creative works for the creative publishing category include books (such as novels, monographs, anthologies of poetry, or authored children’s illustrated books) and journal or newspaper articles.

 Criteria